Contact Us for a Free Consultation (213) 542-0979

 Maybe you have a court appearance pending — you were arrested, posted a bail and maybe you were given a citation and now you're worried about going into the criminal court — the key thing you need to do is get a hold of your attorney, because your attorney will be able to figure out whether you have to go to court.

 You may have an in-custody defendant that you've got to deal with.
-So, there's a lot to consider when you're trying to figure out whether you're going to not hold court in a criminal case.
+So, there's a lot to consider when you're trying to figure out whether you're not going to hold court in a criminal case.

 Misdemeanor vs. Felony Case